 end

-The calling controller rescues TeleserviceUnavailable and switches to a provisional identity (the civil traits typed by the clinician, tagged “INS not verified”), with a banner explaining INSi is down and that the record must be re-verified later.
+The calling controller rescues TeleserviceUnavailable and keeps a provisional identity (the civil traits typed by the clinician, tagged “INS not verified”), with a banner explaining INSi is down and that the record must be re-verified later.
 The clinician keeps working, the patient isn’t blocked, and the data will be reconciled at the next successful call.

 The Invisible Work